offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    | `{h}#00f n<sub>2</sub>` | a<sub>3</sub> | ¶<sub>1</sub> | b<sub>1</sub> | a<sub>1</sub> | n<sub>1</sub> | `{h}#b00 a<sub>2</sub>` |
    | `{h}#00b n<sub>1</sub>` | a<sub>2</sub> | n<sub>2</sub> | a<sub>3</sub> | ¶<sub>1</sub> | b<sub>1</sub> | `{h}#800 a<sub>1</sub>` |

    The first-last property comes from lexicographic sorting.
-In the example matrix above, isolating the matrix to those rows starting with "a" shows that, the second column is also lexicographically sorted in the isolated matrix.
+In the example matrix above, isolating the matrix to those rows starting with *a* shows that, the second column is also lexicographically sorted in the isolated matrix.

    |                         |               |               |               |               |               |               |
    |-------------------------|---------------|---------------|---------------|---------------|---------------|---------------|